Dig for Your Dinner

 Stir in sugar.
 Return to full rolling boil and boil exactly 4 minutes, stirring constantly.
 Remove from heat and then skim off any foam with metal spoon.

-Ladle immediately into prepared canning jars, filling jam to within 1/8 inch of the top of the jar.
-Wipe jar rims and threads.
 Cover with two-piece lids.
 Screw bands on.
-Place jars on elevated rack in canner, then lower the rack into canner making sure to cover the jars with at least 1 to 2 inches of water.
+Place jars on elevated rack in canner, then lower the rack into canner making sure to cover the jars with at least 2 inches of water.

 Cover, then bring water to gentle boil.
 Process 10 minutes.